noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 6/12/2021 03:48 Francesca doesn't stop to torture.
 - 12/12/2021 23:00 days have passed that I don't even write about Francesca and her terrorism madness, simply because it is always the same.
 Those crack addicted doesn't stop a minute to torture.
 It's not automatic torture, it's her.
 Is impossible that this woman is so mad, she is the most ridiculous terrorist that mankind could have been seen.
 - 13/12/2021 01:44 **Francesca** in a delirium says: "I'm your master".
 No fucking marquees you are a terrorist.
-- 13/12/2021 20:32 Francesca is all day long that apply direct current into my stomach because "I've eaten pig". this is why in her fascist roots there is "plotone 10 mas and I maiali".
+- 13/12/2021 20:32 **Francesca** is all day long that apply direct current into my stomach because "I've eaten pig". this is why in her fascist roots there is "plotone 10 mas and I maiali".
 This terrorist and pederast family is decades that torture people in the Mediterrean area in the name of the Church.
 In the name of Jesuits.
+- 13/12/2021 23:43 As I've done a complaint against **Andreu** and his band of stalkers that are using electromagnetic weapons installed in the third part of the Collserola tower to torture me he is using them in heavy mode.
+It's time that he doesn't do this.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)